-All complaints where a third party has identified a construction activity as being unsatisfactory or unacceptable will be dealt with promptly and efficiently in accordance with the complaint and dispute response outlined in the Project's Stage 2A EMS.
+All complaints where a third party has identified a construction activity as being unsatisfactory or unacceptable will be dealt with promptly and efficiently in accordance with the complaint and dispute response outlined in the Project's Stage 2A and Stage 2B EMS.

 AIE will operate a free 24-hour Community Information Line (1800 789 177) where members of the community can leave details about an inquiry, they may have regarding construction activities related to air quality.
 This message will be passed on to site personnel and/or the Stakeholder Engagement Team, as appropriate.
+The phone number is listed on the AIE website (https://ausindenergy.com/contact-us/) and will be provided on all community newsletters.
+The AIE HSE Manager has notified the Port Kembla Harbour Environment Group of the Community Information Line.